Well-posedness of the shooting algorithm for control-affine problems with a scalar state constraint: Conclusion

 We have shown that, for problems that are affine w.r.t. the control, and for which the time interval can be partitioned in a finite set of arcs, the shooting algorithm converges locally quadratically if a second order sufficient condition holds, and thus the method may be an efficient way to get a highly accurate solution.

 The essential tool was to formulate a transformed problem.
-We think that this approach could be extended to more general problems with several state constraints and control variables, the latter possibly entering nonlinearly in the problem.
-It would be then important to take into account the possibility of having high-order state constraints.
+We think that this approach could be extended to more general problems with several state constraints and control variables, the latter possibly entering nonlinearly in the problem. {Problems with vector control are important in complex models, see {\em e.g.} \cite{LeparouzHerisseJean2022,LeparouzHerisseJean2022CDC} where they studied a control-affine problem with vector control, state constraints, but no singular arcs, generically, in the state-constrained solution.
+When considering several controls and state constraints, it becomes} important to take into account the possibility of having high-order state constraints.